Implementation of Monte-Carlo transport in the general relativistic SpEC code: Numerical Methods

 \subsubsection{Emission}

-We emit Monte-Carlo packets using the following assumptions: \begin{itemize} \item Emission is isotropic in the fluid frame, and homogeneously distributed within a cell {\it in the coordinates of the simulation}. \item All neutrinos within an energy bin are emitted with the energy of the center of that bin in the fluid frame. \item Emissivities at intermediate values of the fluid quantities are calculated by performing 3D linear interpolations in $\ln{\rho}, \ln{T}, Y_e$. \end{itemize} Spatial homogeneity of the emission is certainly an approximation, particularly for non-Cartesian grids, or in regions where the spacetime metric varies rapidly.
+We emit Monte-Carlo packets using the following assumptions: \begin{itemize} \item Emission is isotropic in the fluid frame, and homogeneously distributed within a cell {\it in the coordinates of the simulation}. \item During a time step, the emissivity is assumed to be constant.
+The time of emission of neutrinos is randomly drawn from a uniform distribution in time, and emitted neutrinos are then evolved until the end of the current time step \item All neutrinos within an energy bin are emitted with the energy of the center of that bin in the fluid frame. \item Emissivities at intermediate values of the fluid quantities are calculated by performing 3D linear interpolations in $\ln{\rho}, \ln{T}, Y_e$. \end{itemize} Spatial homogeneity of the emission is certainly an approximation, particularly for non-Cartesian grids, or in regions where the spacetime metric varies rapidly.
 A more accurate but costlier method would be to distribute neutrino emission equally between regions of identical {\it proper volume} in the fluid frame.
-Our second approximation, the use of the central value of an energy bin for all neutrinos emitted in that bin, was suggested by Richers {\it et al}~\cite{richers:15}.
+The use of the central value of an energy bin for all neutrinos emitted in that bin, was suggested by~\cite{richers:15}.
 That choice, combined with the assumptions made when generating tables for $\eta$ and $\kappa_a$, guarantees that the equilibrium energy density of neutrinos is consistent with the desired Fermi-Dirac distribution, up to changes in the fluid-frame energy of the neutrinos as they evolve within a cell.
 Both assumptions are just discretization choices, and lead to errors that will converge away with increased spatial and energy resolution in simulations.

 As our tables are typically inaccurate at low temperature, we also correct the emissivity for $T<0.5\,{\rm MeV}$, using \beq \eta(T<0.5\,{\rm MeV}) = \eta(T=0.5\,{\rm MeV})\left(\frac{T}{0.5\,{\rm MeV}}\right)^6. \eeq